-The four pilot sites will each implement a specific use case of relevance for seniors’ citizens: social inclusion (Bremen), extending independent living (South Lakeland), a safe and accessible city for seniors (Zaragoza) and personal health information (Central Macedonia).
+The four pilot sites each implemented a specific use case of relevance for seniors’ citizens:

-Throughout the project, particular attention will be paid to:
+Throughout the project, particular attention has been paid to:

 - The use of available open data to provide citizens with location-based information and better access to public services;